 - Polk County—Achan Mine; Amalgamated Phosphate Company Mine; Brewster Mine; Fort Meade Mine (Cargill); Fort Meade Mine (Gardinier); Hookers Prairie Mine, Agricola Road Site; Kingsford Mine; Nichols Mine; Palmetto Mine; Payne Creek Mine; Peace River Mine; Phosphoria Mine; Prairie Mine; Silver City Mine; Tiger Bay Mine

 Until recently, Thecachampsa americana was most often placed in the genus Gavialosuchus (e.g., Erickson and Sawyer, 1996; Brochu, 1997; Jouve et al., 2008; Hastings et al., 2013).
-However, analyses of the evolutionary relationships of crocodilians by Brochu (2006, 2007), Vélez-Juarbe et al. (2007), and Brochu and Storrs (2012) have shown that Thecachampsa americana and the type species of the genus Gavialosuchus, Gavialosuchus eggenburgensis Toula and Kail, 1885 from the Miocene of Austria, do not form a monophyletic group, and thus should not be in the same genus.
-The taxonomy here follows the cladogram published in Brochu and Storrs (2012), which recognized three species in the genus Thecachampsa: the type species Thecachampsa antiqua (Leidy, 1852); Thecachampsa carolinense (Erickson and Sawyer, 1996) from the late Oligocene of South Carolina; and Thecachampsa americana from Florida.
+However, analyses of the evolutionary relationships of crocodilians by Brochu (2006, 2007), Vélez-Juarbe et al. (2007), and Brochu and Storrs (2012) have shown that Thecachampsa americana and the type species of the genus Gavialosuchus, Gavialosuchus eggenburgensis (Toula and Kail, 1885) from the Miocene of Austria, do not form a monophyletic group, and thus should not be in the same genus.
+The taxonomy here follows the cladogram published in Brochu and Storrs (2012), which recognized three species in the genus Thecachampsa: the type species, Thecachampsa antiqua (Leidy, 1852); Thecachampsa carolinense (Erickson and Sawyer, 1996) from the late Oligocene of South Carolina; and Thecachampsa americana from Florida.

 Figure 2.
 Cast of the holotype of Thecachampsa americana (UF/FGS 564) corresponding to the distal portion of the rostrum in (A) dorsal view, and (B) palatal view.
 Arrows point to the first and fifth maxillary tooth position, where the width of the rostrum widens.
 The original specimen is now in the USNM collection.

 The type specimen of Thecachampsa americana (Fig. 2) was found in a phosphate mine of the Amalgamated Phosphate Company, and presented to the Florida Geological Survey by the general manager of the mine, Anton Schneider.
 Sellards (1915) originally named the Florida specimen as Tomistoma americana on the basis of fragments of a skull and jaw.
 This was the first species to be named on the basis of fossils from the Central Florida phosphate mines.
 Using new and more complete specimens, Mook (1921, 1924) redefined the Florida species and reassigned it to the genus Gavialosuchus.
-Within the stratigraphic sequence of the deposits from the Central Florida Phosphate Mining District (“Bone Valley”), in-place fossils of Thecachampsa americana have only been collected from middle and late Miocene deposits; none are known to occur in deposits producing the early Pliocene Palmetto Fauna.
+Within the stratigraphic sequence of the deposits from the Central Florida Phosphate Mining District (“Bone Valley”), fossils of Thecachampsa americana have been collected from the middle and late Miocene deposits; none are known to occur in deposits that represent the early Pliocene Palmetto Fauna.

-Some of the features that characterize Thecachampsa americana are the staggered expansion of the snout at the levels of the first and fifth maxillary teeth (Fig. 2), not gradually as in Tomistoma schlegelii.
+Some of the features that characterize Thecachampsa americana are the staggered expansion of the snout at the first and fifth maxillary teeth (Fig. 2), not gradually as in Tomistoma schlegelii.
 The fifth maxillary tooth is much larger than the fourth as in most crocodylids.
 Thecachampsa americana has five premaxillary teeth, and fourteen maxillary teeth, different in this respect to Tomistoma schlegelii that has four premaxillary teeth and sixteen maxillary teeth.
 The orbits are elongate and widely separated.
 The supratemporal fenestrae are large and very close together.
 The cranial table is broad, concave, and has parallel sides which give it a rectangular shape.
 The premaxillo-nasal suture is almost four times as long as it is in Tomistoma schlegelii (Fig. 3).